 It explains the distinctions between the different types of papers, their significance in the parliamentary process and where to go for further advice and support.

-'Parliamentary papers' is a term used to describe documents laid before Parliament.
+'Parliamentary paper' is a term used to describe a document which is laid before Parliament.
+Most government organisations will produce at least one parliamentary paper per year.

 Once there is agreement to publish a parliamentary paper, keep everyone involved informed of progress or any potential issues.